marklogic/marklogic-mule-connector/CONTRIBUTING.md

 Because the connector needs to be built with Java 8, but SonarQube requires Java 11, you must first build and test the code with Java 8 and then use Java 11 to run SonarQube.
 Annoying, yes, but there's not yet a way around this.

-So with Java 8, run `package` to build and test the code, which produces the output that SonarQube needs to generate its report:
+So with Java 8, run `package` to build the project, and then run the tests.
+The tests produce the output that SonarQube needs to generate its report:

-    mvn clean package
+    mvn clean package -DskipTests
+    mvn test

 After that completes, switch to Java 11 and run the following, using the token you obtained above: